ArnauP/Github-Crawler/README.md

 ## Important

-* The speed of the Crawler might be affected by the speed connection to the proxy.
+* The speed and performance of the Crawler might be affected by the proxy and the conention conditions to it.
 * If a proxy fails to connect several times it might be needed to check the availavility or change the proxy.
 * You can change search keywords, proxies and types supported in the json example files.
-* Supported types: "Repositories", "Wikis", "Issues"
+    `"Repositories", "Wikis", "Issues"`
-* Extra information will only show for the repositories, so the expected output will be diferent than the previously shown.
+* Extra information will only be shown for the repositories, so the expected output will be diferent than the previously shown.
-* If the program does not complete its purpouse it might be because of proxy issues, in that case, run the program again, it should work propperly.

 ## Usage